The summer of 2020 brought calls to address racism aggressively. The fall 2021 elections show how hard that has been.

 The solutions, he said, are still a work in progress for a party that prides itself on a big tent and can struggle to talk about cultural issues.

-“This is a country that generally elects middle of the road ideas and middle of the road thinking,” Sena said.
+“This is a country that generally elects middle-of-the-road ideas and middle-of-the-road thinking,” Sena said.
 “And the party has to think about how it’s preventing itself from reaching a larger swath of the electorate.”

 But Democrats simultaneously risk alienating the Black voters who make up one of the most vital parts of the Democratic coalition — but one that is straining to see the tangible benefits of working to elect Democrats in tight races.
 While Confederate monuments have come down and streets have been renamed in some areas — and Juneteenth declared a federal holiday — many view those changes, while important, as well short of the kind of systemic reforms needed to address decades of discrimination.